AidanMercer/AestheticFox/README.md

 # AestheticFox
-A minamist and aesthetic userstyle theme for FIrefox.
+A minamist and aesthetic userstyle theme for Firefox.

 ![image](theme.png)